e-zk/site/posts/breaking_promises.md

-# LD_PRELOAD and pledge
+# Breaking promises with LD_PRELOAD

-After reading about how to implement/call OpenBSD's [pledge(2)](https://man.openbsd.org/pledge) and [unveil(2)](https://man.openbsd.org/unveil) system calls from Python [^py], I had a couple of epiphanies:

-1. It shouldn't be too hard to write a wrapper program that calls pledge(2) with user-specified promises, then launches a child process (which is then bound by those promises).
-  I've had this idea for a good while and even attempted writing it before with no success - but after a super long break I've come up with a really simple ~20 line program that does just that, [pledgeme](https://github.com/e-zk/pledgeme).
-2. pledge(2) and unveil(2) system calls can just be noop'd with LD_PRELOAD.

-The second epiphany is what this post is about.
-I should mention this doesn't "defeat" or "break" pledge/unveil - well it does, but you can break literally anything with LD_PRELOAD.
-And if you're on a machine where you're able to change evironment variables, and run arbitrary programs you've already pwned the machine.
-I suppose this might be useful for CTFs or something like that, or if pledge/unveil is annoying you and you just want it to go away when running some program.
+In this post I show how to simply [noop](https://wikipedia.org/wiki/NOP_(code)) calls to OpenBSD's [pledge(1)](https://man.openbsd.org/pledge) using LD_PRELOAD.

+I only focus on pledge(2), only because that's what I first tried this out on.
+But this will also work for [unveil(2)](https://man.openbsd.org/unveil), and any syscall you want for that matter.

+Before we get into it, this doesn't actually make pledge(2) completely useless, nor is it an oversight by the developers of OpenBSD - LD_PRELOAD can be used to break any and every system call.
+I just thought it was a neat trick that might be useful for CTFs or something.
+In regard to the title, I just couldn't pass on the fantastic opportunity for some word play+clickbait.

 ## Crafting a shared object

 LD_PRELOAD works by loading a shared object file that can essentially re-define whatever C function or syscall you like before running the actual program.

-For this example I'll focus on pledge(2), only because that's what I first tried this out on.
-To craft our LD_PRELOAD shared object first we have to look up the functions signature of pledge(2) in the [man page](https://man.openbsd.org/pledge) and plop it into a .c file:
+To craft our shared object to use with LD_PRELOAD first we have to look up the function signature of pledge(2) in the [man page](https://man.openbsd.org/pledge) and plop it into a .c file:

 ```c
 #include <unistd.h>